dgaydukov/cert-aws/files/sa.md

 When to use it:
 * storage gateway: use datasync to quickly migrate data to s3 and storage gateway to retain access to s3 data from on-premise
 * snowball: key difference from snow family is that datasync - online transfer, white snowball - for offline
-* S3 Transfer Acceleration: if your app already integrated with s3 it's better to use s3 TA, otherwise (or if you have other than s3 destination) use datasync
+* S3 TA: if your app already integrated with s3 it's better to use s3 TA, otherwise (or if you have other than s3 destination) use datasync
-* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync
+* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync You can turn off integrity check for initial transfer if data in source are constantly changing - this would expedite initial sync, and then turn it on after finish initial transfer.

 ###### Transfer Family
 TF - 3 services for transfer from on-premise into s3: